Sarohia94/Project-5-Bedside-Tales/README.md

 ### Create the live database on ElephantSQL which can be accessed by Heroku:

 Heroku uses an ephemeral file system, which means it is wiped clean every time Heroku updates, or every time the app is redeployed.
 So Gunicorn will act as the web server for the project, and the project will also use a server-based database called 'Postgres' as the sqlite3 database that came with Django is only available for use in development.
 We need to create a new database that is suitable for production.
-It will be separated from the application, so it will survive even if the application server is destroyed.
+As it will be separated from the application, it will survive even if the application server is destroyed.

 1. Assuming you already have an account, go to the ElephantSQL dashboard and click the create new instance button on the top right.
 2. Name the plan (i.e. your project name), select the tiny turtle plan (which is the free plan) and choose the region that is closest to you then click the review button.